truenas/documentation/content/SCALE/SCALETutorials/Network/Interfaces/_index.md

 Links with more information on adding these specific types of interfaces are at the bottom of this article.

 ## Testing Network Interface Changes
-After adding a new interface or changing an existing interface that can impact access to the UI, SCALE displays a **Test Changes** dialog.
+After adding a new interface or changing an existing interface that can impact access to the UI, TrueNAS displays a **Test Changes** dialog.
 This function is intended to prevent changes that can break access to the UI.

 {{< trueimage src="/images/SCALE/Network/TestNetworkChanges.png" alt="Test Network Changes" id="Test Network Changes" >}}

 Click **Test Changes**.
 You have 60 seconds to test the change.
 Keep the browser session open, and open a new browser window.
 Enter the IP address in the URL field and press <kbd>Enter</kbd>.
-The SCALE login screen should display.
+The TrueNAS login screen should display.
 Enter the administrator login credentials to access the system.

 Go to **Network** in the new browser session and click **Save Changes**.